 Information about assessments to be taken at interview and any other additional requirements will be supplied in letters inviting applicants to interview.
 University of Cambridge information about at-interview assessments is here.

-Applicants for Music and Mathematics will have an assessment (in addition to any University admissions assessment), which is specific to Downing College and will take place at Downing College if the applicant is invited to interview.
+Applicants for Music and Mathematics will have an assessment (in addition to any University admissions assessment), which is specific to Downing College and will take place at Downing College if the applicant is invited to interview (note for 2023 any Downing College assessments will be via Zoom).
 More information about these assessments is available here.
 You do not have to register for these assessments.
 Please contact the Admissions Office, email@example.com if you have any questions.

 7. Pre-interview Assessments

 Information about pre-interview tests can be found on the University of Cambridge website.
-Please note that you must register for pre-interview assessments before 15 October each year.
-If you require access arrangements you must be registered by 30 September each year.
+Please note that you must register for pre-interview assessments before 30 September each year apart from Law which must be registered by 15 September.
+If you require access arrangements you must be registered by 16 September each year.

 8. Biomedical Admissions Test

 All applicants for the Standard Medicine Course (A100) are required to take the BMAT before they are considered for interview.
-Cambridge Assessment Admissions Testing offer two assessment dates (one in September and one in November).
+Cambridge Assessment Admissions Testing offer an October assessment date.

-Please note that you must register for the November BMAT by 1 October 2021 (late registrations by 15 October 2021).
+Please note that you must register for the October BMAT by 30 September 2022.